ckoutavas/MMM-PiTemp/README.md

 <td>tempUnit</td>
 <td>"C"</td>
 <td>str</td>
-<td>This param is used to assign the unites for degrees. can be "C" for celsius or "F" for fahrenheit</td>
+<td>This param is used to assign the units for degrees. can be "C" for celsius or "F" for fahrenheit</td>
 </tr>

 <tr>